ebellocchia/bip_utils/readme/bip39.md

 ## BIP-0039 library

-The BIP-0039 library allows to:
+The BIP-0039 library allows you to:
 - Generate mnemonics from words number or entropy bytes
 - Validate a mnemonic
 - Get back the entropy bytes from a mnemonic